SWIFTSIM/HBT-HERONS/docs/installation/compiling.md

 ### Internal precision

-These options are used to determine the internal dtypes used by HBT-HERONS, which always default to using the maximum precision possible.
+These options are used to determine the internal data types used by HBT-HERONS, which always default to using the maximum precision possible.
 If you would like to reduce the memory footprint of the code, you can do so using these flags.